 No. All children in the same age group will play for the Eagles as long as they have a completed medical exam/release completed by their physician.

 Are there team sizes or limitations?

 All teams must field a minimum of 16 players and a maximum of 30, though some teams may max out at a lower number.
 Registration of over 42 kids in a single division may be split into two teams.
 If there are not adequate players to establish a second team, available team slots will be given in the order that registration is paid in full, and all forms have been completed.
-As per TVYFC By-laws, all registration forms are both date and time stamped for this reason.
+As per PYFL, all registration documents are both date and time stamped for this reason.

 Are there playing time requirements?